 Representative cases include:

-- Representing a widow who sued for benefits under an “accidental” death insurance policy after the insurer denied coverage
+- Representing a widow who sued for benefits under an accidental death insurance policy; Successfully obtain a reversal in the Ninth Circuit Court of Appeals

 - Representing a high-asset plaintiff in a legal malpractice action over the tax consequences of a prenuptial agreement